VATSALVARSHNEY108/B.O.I.-MARK-2/docs/VOICE_COMMANDING_GUIDE.md

-# 🎤 Voice Commanding Guide for VATSAL
+# 🎤 Voice Commanding Guide for BOI

 ## Overview

-VATSAL now supports **comprehensive voice commanding** - speak your commands and hear VATSAL's responses!
+BOI now supports **comprehensive voice commanding** - speak your commands and hear BOI's responses!
 Control all 300+ features using your voice with advanced speech recognition and text-to-speech capabilities.

 ---